 The Louisiana ancillary succession is the procedure that’s used to handle the deceased non-resident’s assets located in Louisiana.
 You may have heard the terms “ancillary succession” and “ancillary probate” while researching – they are the same.

-*If you’re a non-Louisiana attorney that needs help filing ancillary probate or succession, check out this article or call us to see how we can help.
+*If you’re a non-Louisiana attorney who has a client that needs to file an ancillary probate or succession, check out this article or call us to see how we can help.

 Which Parish Do You Open the Ancillary Succession?